 An intangible asset is derecognized on disposal, or when no future economic benefits are expected from use or disposal.
-Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the statement of profit or loss when the asset is derecognised.
+Gains or losses

 2.4 Assets held for sale

 Non-current assets, or disposal groups comprising assets and liabilities, are classified as held-for sale if it is highly probable that they will be recovered primarily through sale rather than through continuing use.